Kerolly/PiCompliance/README.md

 ## License ⚖️
-This project has no license.
+This project has MIT License.